anarkid/AI-agent-discordv2/README.md

  - Replace the token in bot.py with your Discord bot token.

- - Update the LLM model name in reply.py with your installed model (e.g., llama3, mistral).
+ - Update the LLM model_name in response_handler.py with your installed model (e.g., llama3, mistral).

 🎭 Personality Profiles